paulrobertlloyd/paulrobertlloyd-v4/src/_content/bookmarks/2011-08-29-simple_math.md

 ---
 {% include 'embed' with url %}

 This was the final video shown during Adam Buxton’s BUG show in Edinburgh.
-I’ve been ‘fucking the replay button’ (you had to be there) ever since.
+I’ve been “fucking the replay button” (you had to be there) ever since.